jvalkeal/spring-security-pat/README.md

 ### PatIntrospector
 An interface responsible to _introspect_ a `token` and return a `PatAuthenticatedPrincipal`.
 We have two built-in implementations, `SpringAuthServerPatIntrospector` and `PatAuthorizationServicePatIntrospector` where former is used with an `spring-authorization-server` and latter without it.

+### PatTokenResolver
+An interface to resolve a _PAT_ from an imcoming request.
+Currently there's only one implementation (`DefaultPatTokenResolver`) which is resolving token from a `X-Pat`  request header.
+(More is planned).
+This is in "flux" due to missing reactive support.

 ### Configuration Example

 There are two primary configuration scenarios: one using `spring-authorization-server` and one without it.
 The key distinction is that, without an authorization server, token introspection is handled locally via the configured `PatAuthorizationService`.
 When using `spring-authorization-server`, introspection is delegated to the authorization server